Chalarangelo/jsiqle/README.md

 stringObject dateObject objectArray
 enum
 ```

-Each of these types can be specified as is or suffixed with `Required` (e.g. `stringRequired`) to specify the `required` flag of the field as well.
-Required field types have a preset default value corresponding to an "empty" value of the type.

 For `enum` types, the `values` key must also be specified as an array of distinct values.